The Book of Mormon

 Book of Mormon Research

-This site focus on the Book of Mormon and it features many articles written by John A. Tvedtnes.
+This site focuses on the Book of Mormon and it features many articles written by John A. Tvedtnes.
 It also includes basic information about beliefs of the Mormon Church (Church of Jesus Christ of Latter-day Saints) and other interesting topics.

 John A. Tvedtnes (MA in Linguistics and MA in Middle East Studies (Hebrew), University of Utah) retired in 2007 as a senior resident scholar with the Neal A. Maxwell Institute for Religious Scholarship at Brigham Young University.
 He has taught at the University of Utah and at the Brigham Young University Jerusalem Center for Near Eastern Studies and the BYU Salt Lake Center and has lectured in Israel and the United States.
 At this writing, he has authored 10 books and more than 300 articles.
 (Read More)